hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 Observe the availability of each Pod's deployment go from 0 to 1:

-`kubectl get deployments --namespace kubeless --watch`{{execute}}
+`kubectl get deployments --namespace kubeless`{{execute}}

-Once the containers have their _Available_ status reach 1, or at least the controller, break out of the watch with Ctrl-C. New functions can now be deployed to _Kubeless_.
+Wait until the at the least the controller containers have their _Available_ status reach 1.

+New functions can now be deployed to _Kubeless_.